naacl-org/naacl-hlt-2015/workshops.md

 # Workshops

+Co-located with NAACL 2015 is the [<tt>*</tt>SEM conference](https://sites.google.com/site/starsem2015),
+taking place June 4–5, 2015.

-NAACL 2015 will host following 14 workshops, which will take place June 4–5, 2015:
+Furthermore, NAACL 2015 will host the following 14 workshops, which also take place June 4–5, 2015:

 + **CLFL**: *Fourth Workshop on Computational Linguistics for Literature*.
 Anna Feldman, Anna Kazantseva, Stan Szpakowicz